FuelLabs/fuel.nix/README.md

 ## Overlay

-A nixpkgs overlay is provided that allows for "merging" the set of packages provided by this flake with nixpkgs.
+Two nixpkgs overlays are provided (`fuel` and `fuel-nightly`) that allow for "merging" the set of packages provided by this flake with nixpkgs.

 Note that this makes the `sway-vim` plugin accessible via the `vimPlugins` set following the nixpkgs convention, e.g. `nixpkgs.vimPlugins.sway-vim`.